andrewarrow/noegotribes/README.md

 ```

 # About
-Think your nextdoor.com group of closest 100, but banding together to survive the next 50 years.
+Think your closest 100 neighbors, but banding together to survive the next 50 years.

 In the next 50 years...